dirkjanvw/MoGAAAP/README.md

 | `speciesName` | A name for the species that is used by Helixer to name novel genes.                                                                                                      |
 | `taxId`       | The NCBI taxonomy ID of the species.                                                                                                                                     |
 | `referenceId` | A unique identifier for the reference genome for which genome (FASTA), annotation (GFF3) and chromosome names are provided in the `config/config.yaml` file.             |

-Both `config/config.yaml` and `config/samples.tsv` files validated against a built-in schema that throws an error if the files are not correctly filled in.

 ## Running the pipeline